tmischke999/QA-Academy/Curriculum/Month_2_QA_Fundamentals/Month_2_Itinerary_Fundamentals.md

 ---

-## Week 2: Test Planning, Execution, and Regression Testing
+## Week 2: Test Planning, Execution, and Exploratory Testing

 ### Training 3: Test Planning and Execution Fundamentals
 **Objective:** Introduce students to test planning, emphasizing the importance of preparation and effective execution.